frenkxs/frenkxs.github.io/readme.md

 For the 3rd tab, maybe you can consider using a stacked area chart1?
 It's very good right now, but just for the sake of variety...
 Keep up the great work!*

 **Feedback 2:** *Thank your for sharing your work!
 This is a compelling visualization, with a clear overall message.
 I hadn't realized the major changes in the gender composition of Olympic events until I saw this visualization.
 I like the multiple panels and enjoyed the narrative in each panel, this is a very effective way to communicate findings.
 I do have a few comments to help enhance the explanatory nature of the visualization and facilitate the reader's understanding.
-I break this down by panel:
+I break this down by panel:*

-  1. A bar chart is a good design choice.
-To help the reader absorb the information for each year when scanning from left to right,, it may be worth considering a stacked bar plot2
+  *1. A bar chart is a good design choice.
+To help the reader absorb the information for each year when scanning from left to right,, it may be worth considering a stacked bar plot2*

-  2. There are clear differences in growth amongst groupings.
+  *2. There are clear differences in growth amongst groupings.
 Keeping in mind that I haven't had enough coffee this morning, :slight_smile: it did take me a few minutes to determine the meaning of the x-axis.
-It might be worth expanding the narrative a little to more clearly explain these plots and their meaning.
+It might be worth expanding the narrative a little to more clearly explain these plots and their meaning.*

-  3. My comments here are the same as 1.
+  *3. My comments here are the same as 1.*

-  4. This panel is not as clear to me.
+  *4. This panel is not as clear to me.
 I do think the plot supports the findings communicated in the narrative.
 I'm just wondering if there might be a more effective way to present this data.
 I'll give it some thought and post if I come up with anything. @georgeliu1998 [PV: aka feedback no 1] may have some ideas as well.
-One thing the viewer may wonder is what the circle areas represent.
+One thing the viewer may wonder is what the circle areas represent.*

-On a technical note, the visualization is well rendered and working quite well except for one thing.
+*On a technical note, the visualization is well rendered and working quite well except for one thing.
 When scrolling down each panel tile remains static, and ends up obscuring the narrative.*

 Source: [Udacity discussion forum](https://discussions.udacity.com/t/feedback-on-visualisation-on-olympics-and-gender/202752/1)